HavidDulsman/PU-InstagramBot/README.md

-# PU-InstagramBot
-Instagram bot made for Personal Use
+# Instagram Liking Bot - Made for Personal Use

-First push :)